 Pricing at BetterHelp

-The standard pricing for BetterHelp is $80/week, but most patients will either qualify for a reduced fee discount or financial aid.
-With the reduced fee discount, BetterHelp knocks almost 30% off the cost of their services, charging you just $65/week.
+The standard pricing for BetterHelp is $60-$90 per week; most patients will either qualify for a reduced fee discount or financial aid.
+With the reduced fee discount, BetterHelp knocks over 30% off the cost of their services, charging you just $60/week.
 With financial aid, that price gets even lower, coming in at $48/week.
 That gets you unlimited messaging and the ability to set up weekly live visits via phone or video with your therapist of choice.

-BetterHelp gives our readers 10% off if they sign up using our coupon code (INNERBODY).
-With our coupon discount added to that reduced fee discount, your effective weekly rate becomes less than $59, saving you almost 30%.
+BetterHelp gives our readers 20% off if they sign up using our coupon code (INNERBODY).
+With our coupon discount added to that reduced fee discount, your effective weekly rate becomes $48 as well for a combined savings of 46%.